samWson/go-maze/README.md

 An exercise in maze generating algorithms using WebAssembly and Go.

+## Description

+This is a WebAssembly app with Go doing all the maze generation.
+A minimal HTML and JavaScript front end displays the generated mazes.

 ## Usage

 A Makefile has the tasks required for building and running the code.